-A prime challenge in the development of personalized health care strategies is to better understand how genetic alterations or chemical perturbations that individually have only a modest contribution to disease risk or treatment response may lead to strong synergistic effects on disease progression, treatment efficacy or toxicity when combined.
-While such epistatic or synthetic lethal interactions play a role in many diseases, including cardiometabolic diseases and cancer treatment, their systematic identification has remained difficult because of complex networks underlying genotype-phenotype relationships.
+A prime challenge in the development of precision health care strategies is to understand how genetic variants or chemical perturbations that individually have only a modest contribution to disease risk or treatment response may lead to strong synergistic effects on disease progression, treatment efficacy or toxicity when combined.
+While such epistatic or synergistic interactions play a role in many diseases, including cardiometabolic diseases and cancer treatment, their systematic identification has remained difficult due to complex networks underlying genotype-phenotype relationships.

-Our research group has expertise in network-centric and machine learning-based approaches to modeling and predicting complex relationships between genetic dependencies and medical phenotypes such as susceptibility to diseases and responses to treatments.
-We are using both 'reverse-genetic' approaches, including RNAi, CRISPR and drug screening, as well as 'forward-genetic' approaches, such as GWAS and next-generation sequencing.
+Our research group has expertise in network-centric and machine learning-based approaches to modeling and predicting complex relationships between genetic and functional dependencies and medical phenotypes such as susceptibility to diseases and responses to treatments.
+We are using both 'reverse-genetic' approaches, including CRISPR-Cas9 and drug screening, as well as 'forward-genetic' approaches, such as next-generation sequencing.
 We believe that combining functional and genetic profiling will provide a more comprehensive network view of the mechanisms behind disease processes and enable accurate predictions of system-level phenotypic responses to genetic and chemical perturbations.